scottrasheed/freeCodeCamp-Building-A-Gradebook-App/gradebook-app.js/gradebook-instructions.md

 Step 3: Determine If Student Passed
 Function: hasPassingGrade(score)

+Goal: Return a boolean indicating if the student passed.

+How: Calls getGrade(score) and compares the result to "F".

-Returns true if the student's grade is passing (not "F"), otherwise false.
+Returns true if not "F", else false.

 js
 Copy